KasparEtter/ef1p/pages/email/email.md

    In order to increase resistance against such offline brute-force attacks, passwords should be individually salted and repeatedly hashed.
-   While authentication mechanisms usually don't dictate how servers have to store the information required to authenticate its users, their design can prevent the service provider from applying certain techniques such as salting and stretching.
+   While authentication mechanisms usually don't dictate how servers have to store the information required to authenticate their users, their design can prevent the service provider from applying certain techniques such as salting and stretching.
 2. **Replay attacks**: An attacker who intercepts the communication between the client and the server cannot impersonate the user in self-initiated sessions.
-   This is accomplished by making the transmitted authentication information only valid in the current session, which limits the harm that a man-in-the-middle can cause to the current session.
+   This is accomplished by making the transmitted authentication information valid only in the current session, which limits the harm that a man-in-the-middle can cause to the current session.
    This is especially valuable if the client can demand only a single action per session from the server, such as submitting a single message to the outgoing mail server per connection.